punklibrarian/ArduFrauenfelderCNC/README.md

  * Open Source, including commercial use (read license)

-The "docs" folder within this repository includes a handy copy of the schematic in PDF format and images of the pcb.
+The "docs" folder within this repository includes a handy copy of the schematic in PNG format and images of the physical pcb/mill.

-In this repository you will find the project (.pro), board (.brd) and schematic (.sch), along with a grbl file configured for the board.
+In this repository you will find the project (.pro), board (.brd) and schematic (.sch), along with a grbl file configured specifically for the board.
+You will also find Gerber files ready to send to fabrication houses (BatchPCB to be precise).

-**At the moment there is only the project, schematic and board files as it is an ongoing endeavour to create the board satisfactorily.
+**At the moment the files you find here are in the process of development and as such are not production ready.
+It is an ongoing endeavour to create the board satisfactorily.
 If you can help in this regard please contact me, as well as if you find something that needs correction**

 INSTALLATION